jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 **Duties in relation to crewing**

-### 22 Employer’s duties in relation to seafarers of New Zealand ships on overseas voyages
+### 21A Owner’s duty to enter into seafarer employment agreement
-(1) Every employer of a seafarer on any New Zealand ship, other than a pleasure craft, going on an overseas voyage shall,— (a) prior to the departure of the ship,—
+(1) The owner of a New Zealand ship (other than a pleasure craft) must, before the ship departs on a voyage, enter into an employment agreement with every person on the voyage who is a seafarer within the meaning of paragraph (a)﻿(i) of the definition of that term in section 2(1) (a seafarer employment agreement).
+(2) The seafarer employment agreement must—
-    (i) enter into articles of agreement, in a form approved by the Director as meeting the requirements of the relevant convention and subsection (2), with every seafarer (except the master), in relation to the voyage; and
+  (a) be in a form approved by the Director as meeting the requirements of the relevant convention; and (b) state how the agreement may be terminated, including the reasons set out in subsection (4)﻿(a) to (c).
-    (ii) post the articles of agreement up in a place on the ship easily accessible from the seafarer’s quarters; and (b) ensure that any termination of a period of employment of a seafarer is by notice in writing; and (c) make provision on termination of the voyage, or where the seafarer has been left behind by the ship by reason of—to return each seafarer to his or her own country, or to the port where that seafarer was employed, or to the port where the voyage commenced, or to such other place (if any) as may be agreed between the employer and the seafarer; and an employer of a seafarer shall be deemed to have made adequate provision under this paragraph if the seafarer has been provided with suitable employment on board a vessel proceeding to one of the foregoing destinations; and
+(3) The seafarer employment agreement must be displayed in a place on the ship that is easily accessible from the seafarers’ quarters.
+(4) A seafarer employment agreement terminates—
+  (a) by the mutual consent of the owner and the seafarer:
+  (b) on the death of the seafarer:
+  (c) on the loss or unseaworthiness of the ship:
+  (d) in any other circumstance that is specified in the agreement as a circumstance in respect of which the agreement terminates.
+(5) The owner must ensure that any termination of a seafarer employment agreement under subsection (4)﻿(d) is by notice in writing.

+### 22 Owner’s duties in relation to returning seafarer of New Zealand ship on overseas voyage
+(1) This section applies in respect of an overseas voyage of a New Zealand ship (other than a pleasure craft) if— (a) the voyage is terminated; or
+  (b) a seafarer is left behind by the ship due to—
-    (i) injury sustained during his or her employment on the ship; or (ii) shipwreck; or
+    (i) an injury sustained during the seafarer’s employment or work on the ship; or (ii) a shipwreck; or
-    (iii) illness, which is not due to the seafarer’s own wilful act or default; or (iv) discharge for any cause for which the seafarer cannot be held responsible,— (d) provide to the seafarer, if requested by the seafarer, a certificate as to the quality of the seafarer’s work and whether the seafarer has fully discharged his or her obligations under any articles of agreement with the employer.
+    (iii) an illness that is not due to the seafarer’s own wilful act or default; or (iv) being discharged for any cause for which the seafarer cannot be held responsible.
-(2) The articles of agreement shall include a statement that the agreement shall be terminated by— (a) mutual consent of the employer and the seafarer; or (b) death of the seafarer; or
-  (c) loss or total unseaworthiness of the ship.
-(3) A seafarer on a New Zealand ship may recover from the seafarer’s employer, or any agent of the employer, the reasonable expenses incurred by the seafarer in returning to his or her own country, or to the port where the crew member was employed, if the employer of that seafarer does not comply with the employer’s obligations under subsection (1)﻿(c).
+(2) The owner of the ship must arrange for the seafarer to return to— (a) the seafarer’s own country; or
+  (b) the port where the seafarer began employment or work; or (c) the port where the voyage commenced; or
+  (d) any other place that is agreed between the owner and the seafarer.
+(3) The owner of the ship may comply with subsection (2) by providing the seafarer with suitable employment or work on board a ship proceeding to any of the destinations specified in subsection (2)﻿(a) to (d).
+(4) If the owner does not comply with subsection (2) and the seafarer makes their own arrangements to return to a destination specified in subsection (2)﻿(a) to (c), the owner must reimburse the seafarer for reasonable expenses incurred by the seafarer in returning to that destination.
-(4) For the purposes of this section,—
+(5) In this section,—
   - **overseas voyage** means a voyage to a port outside New Zealand
-  - **reasonable expenses** means all reasonable transportation charges, accommodation, and food expenses, in respect of the period commencing when the seafarer was left behind and ending with the end of the return journey; and includes maintenance in respect of the period commencing when the seafarer was left behind and ending with the time fixed for the seafarer’s return journey departure.
+  - **reasonable expenses** —
+    (a) means all reasonable transportation, accommodation, and food expenses, in respect of the period commencing when the seafarer is left behind and ending with the end of the return journey; and
+    (b) includes maintenance in respect of the period commencing when the seafarer is left behind and ending with the departure time fixed for the seafarer’s return journey.

-### 23 Employer’s duties in relation to seafarers on New Zealand ships
+### 23 Owner’s duties in relation to seafarers on New Zealand ships
-(1) Every employer of seafarers on a New Zealand ship shall— (a) provide food and water supplies which, having regard to the size of the crew and the duration and nature of the voyage, are suitable in respect of quantity, nutritive value, quality, and variety; and
+(1) An owner of a New Zealand ship shall—
+  (a) provide seafarers on board with food and water supplies which, having regard to the size of the crew and the duration and nature of the voyage, are suitable in respect of quantity, nutritive value, quality, and variety; and
-  (b) ensure that any seafarer requiring medical attention while overseas receives all necessary medical attention at the employer’s expense; and
+  (b) ensure that any seafarer requiring medical attention while overseas receives all necessary medical attention at the owner’s expense; and
   (c) in the event of the loss or foundering of the ship, pay to every seafarer wages at the normal rate until—whichever first occurs; and
     (i) the seafarer is otherwise employed; or
-    (ii) the expiry of 2 months from the date of the loss or foundering,— (d) maintain a record (in a form prescribed or in a form approved by the Director) of the employment on board a New Zealand ship of every seafarer employed on that ship by that employer and provide to a seafarer, if requested by that seafarer, a copy of the record applying to that seafarer.
+    (ii) the expiry of 2 months from the date of the loss or foundering,— (d) maintain a record (in a form prescribed by maritime rules or in a form approved by the Director) of the employment on board a New Zealand ship of every seafarer employed on that ship by the owner and provide to a seafarer, if requested by that seafarer, a copy of the record applying to that seafarer.
 (2) Any wages payable under subsection (1) shall be recoverable in the same manner as wages earned by the seafarer during his or her normal employment.

 ### 24 Inspection of provisions